Gerald J. Calegan, II, M.D.

 Dr. Calegan joined The NeuroMedical Center in 2006, and alongside neurosurgeon Dr. Paul Waguespack, developed Baton Rouge’s first Deep Brain Stimulation Center in 2007 to treat patients with Parkinson’s Disease, essential tremor, and dystonia.
 The DBS team at The NeuroMedical Center has performed over 400 surgeries for DBS patients.

 Dr. Calegan treats all neurologic conditions and is actively engaged in clinical research.
 He has served as the primary investigator for several clinical trials at The NeuroMedical Center.

-Alongside state-of-the-art neurologic care, Dr Calegan emphasizes what he calls “the 3 pillars of health – diet/nutrition, exercise, and sleep” in order to unlock the natural healing powers of the human body.
+Alongside state-of-the-art neurologic care, Dr. Calegan emphasizes what he calls the “Four Pillars of Health– Diet/Nutrition, Exercise, Sleep, and Stress Management”in order to unlock the natural healing powers of the human body.
 He believes the combination of pharmaceuticals with optimal diet, exercise, and sleep can result in better outcomes than what pharmaceuticals alone can provide.
 This is especially important when treating the devastating effects of neurologic disease.

 Dr. Calegan is an active member of several professional organizations including the American Academy of Neurology and the Movement Disorder Society.